elixir-image/image/README.md

 end
 ```

-2. Add a default Nx backend to `config.exs`
+2. Add a default Nx backend to `config.exs`.
 `Nx` supports a variety of backends that provide CPU and GPU acceleration.
 The CPU backend that provides the widest platform compatibility is `EXLA.Backend`.
 ```elixir
 config :nx,
   default_backend: EXLA.Backend